Amal Clooney Went on a Date in This Daring Striped Jumpsuit

 George and Amal Clooney are loving life as parents, but they’re still ensuring that they have one-on-one time in their relationship.
 The duo, who welcomed twins Ella and Alexander in June, have been enjoying a few date nights in Lake Como, Italy, including one lavish dinner at Il Gatto Nero on Saturday night.

-Amal showed off her figure in a daring strapless jumpsuit with vertical beige and black stripes.
-Somehow, the mom of two looked more like a goddess than a prisoner in the striped ensemble, pairing the look with long tassle earrings and a beaded clutch.
+Amal showed off her figure in a daring strapless Elisabetta Franchi jumpsuit with vertical beige and black stripes.
+Somehow, the mom of two looked more like a goddess than a prisoner in the striped ensemble, pairing the look with long tassle earrings and a Sarah's Bag clutch ($250; sarahsbag.com) embellished with silver and gold safety pins.
 Her husband looked handsome as usual in a casual button-down shirt and jeans, holding on tight to his wife’s hand as they left the restaurant.

 Their date night wasn’t totally solo though: Amal’s mother, Baria Alamuddin, dined with the couple at the restaurant, getting in some quality time with her daughter before jetting off from Lake Como the following afternoon.